 In the owl cafe, owls show their interests towards the attendees by the owls natural soft glances towards the valued visitors, and many say it's very relaxing to interact with the owls in a therapeutic kind of approach.

-With a total of around 25 well-behaved different owls, these owls vary from different size and breed.
+With a total of around 25 well-behaved different owls, these owls vary by size and breed.

 The stationary etiquette owls makes the total space of around 400 square feet sized Akibahara Fukurou cafe a very pleasant and spacious enough environment for the visitors and their owl companions.
-Although I heard that these places can get crowded due to its popularity, one can possibly make reservations for a certain owl cafe in Akihabara ahead of time by gaining support from this link below:
+Although I heard that these places can get crowded due to its popularity, one can possibly make reservations for a certain owl cafe in Akihabara ahead of time by clicking the link below:

 Information surrounding the owl caretaker/proprietor at Akiba Fukurou Owl Cafe:

-The one who takes care of the owls there is the owl proprietor and his name is Shinsaku Yabe.
+The one who takes care of the owls there is the owner and his name is Shinsaku Yabe.
 Mr. Yabe says that owls are more than a pet; they are more like a friend or a person to him.
-The owl caretaker shares from his experience by speaking that each individual owl has their own unique characteristics.
-He goes on revealing that when a person sees the picture of the owls or read about them, they to not see its personality for themselves.
-He advises that people may visit his owls at the cafe if they would like to visit.
+The owl caretaker shares from his experiences by explaining that each individual owl has their own unique characteristics.
+He goes on revealing that when a person sees pictures of owls or reads about them, they do not see their personality firsthand.
+He states that people are welcome to visit his owls at the cafe if they are interested.
 Mr. Yabe would be very pleased.

-The owl cafe caretaker mentions, "It's all about feeling."
-Getting to know the owls allows Shinsaku Yabe to name the delicate feathery creatures in accordance to each and individual owl.
-For example, a frosty-snowman looking owl with the mixed colors of tree bark and snow was named "Snowman."
+The owl cafe owner mentions, "It's all about feeling."
+Getting to know the owls allows Shinsaku Yabe to name the delicate feathery creatures in accordance with their appearances.
+For example, a frosty looking owl with the mixed colors of tree bark and snow was named "Snowman."

-The experience with these owls can become mentally soothing and better yet it can heal your spirit.
-The calming euphoria that one may undergo during this experience is possibly one of the reasons why people re-visit the owl cafe.
+The experience with these owls can be mentally soothing and better yet, it can heal your spirit.
+The calming euphoria that one may undergo during this experience is possibly one of the reasons why people revisit the owl cafe.

-Quan Mckirly, author of a CNN article about the Akibahara owl cafe, writes about how one customer revisits the cafe because it is very rare to see the owls, and how civil these hoofs can be.
+Quan Mckirly, author of a CNN article about the Akibahara owl cafe, writes about how one customer revisits the cafe because it is very rare to see the owls and how civil they can be.

-Visitors come back to visit the cafe not just for the owl's rarity.
-The customers perhaps gets the euphoric effects from the pleasant atmosphere the owls provide; similar to when a person who enjoys nature visits the quiet green grasslands of the prairie.
+Visitors come back to visit the cafe not just for the owls’ rarity.
+The customers perhaps get the euphoric effects from the pleasant atmosphere the owls provide; similar to when a person who enjoys nature visits the quiet green meadows of a prairie.

 On the website, Time Travel Turtle, it mentions that the price of the Akibahara owl cafe is 1500 yen per hour (around $14.50) with its method of payment being a cash only transaction.

-People are able to interact with the owls with the quality time and extent by siting at one of the prepared tables, allowing oneself to a sound experience of petting the complexly designed soft soothing feathers as the owls may call upon its client with a soft murmur.
+People are able to spend quality time with the owls by sitting at one of the prepared tables, allowing oneself to enjoy the pleasant experience of petting the unique, soft, and soothing feathers as the owls call upon their clients with a soft murmur.

 Picture taking, Feeding and small advice for Owl Cafe attenders:

-Towards the end of the session, the owl cafe personnel can take some pictures of the clients and their friendly owl companion(s) as the customers wish.
+Towards the end of the session, the owl cafe staff can take some pictures of the customers and their friendly owl companion(s) if the clients wish to do so.

 Also, there is no need for the owls to eat food which is intended for the customer because food for owls such as frozen mice can be obtained at the cafe.

-The Akibahara owl cafe puts its efforts mainly with its owl related services compared to the services of cafe & coffee; therefore, it can be a good idea to bring coffee or even snacks of your own in unison with the cafe's rules and regulations.
+The Akibahara owl cafe puts its efforts mainly into owl related services compared to the quality of the food and drinks; therefore, it can be a good idea to bring coffee or even snacks of your own in accordance with the cafe's rules and regulations.

-How might the cafe owls feel about the situation that they are in:
+How the cafe’s owls might feel about the situation that they are in:

-Customer visitors may be sympathetic towards the owl's state of mind and perhaps wonder, "Shouldn't these owls deserve more freedom?"
+Visitors may be sympathetic towards the owls’ states of mind and perhaps wonder, "Shouldn't these owls deserve more freedom?"

-To a certain relief, from information I have gained from the web of the owl cafe sources listed below, are that the owls at the Akibahara Fukurou Cafe are treated with loving care and kindness.
-Mr. Yabe takes the owls home every night for dinner meals of mouses.
-The CNN article by Mckirly, contemplates whether Mr. Yabe gets any sleep at all because owls are nocturnal creatures who naturally do not sleep in the night.
+Thankfully, from the information I have learned through researching the owl cafe (sources are listed below), the owls at the Akibahara Fukurou Cafe are treated with loving care and kindness.
+Mr. Yabe takes the owls home every night for meals consisting of mice.
+The CNN article by Mckirly contemplates whether Mr. Yabe gets any sleep at all because owls are nocturnal creatures who naturally do not sleep at night.

 The Origin of the Owls at the Cafe:

-The owls are from a breeder of Mr. Yabe's trusted friend and are mostly from Europe.
-The owls that reside at Mr. Yabe's cafe work place are used to human interaction and care from a young age.
-The Owls are cross bred with native owls in Japan, so the owls at the cafe vary in breed.
+The owls are from a breeder who is Mr. Yabe's trusted friend and are mostly from Europe.
+The owls that reside at Mr. Yabe's cafe are used to human interaction and care from a young age.
+The Owls are crossbred with native owls in Japan, so the owls at the cafe vary in breed.

-Subtly calming to observe and spend quality time along with their cute oval physique and seemingly very soothing feathery touch, it is not a surprise why so many are fond to spend time with the well-behaved, respect-deserving puffers.
+Subtly calming to observe and spend quality time with along with their cute oval physique and seemingly very soothing feathery touch, it is not a surprise why so many are fond of spending time with the well-behaved, respected puffers.

-Although this article itself is generally based on a particular owl cafe, one has many options of owl cafes to attend to each slightly and greatly different in there own way I presume, just as the owls themselves.
+Although this article itself is generally based on a particular owl cafe, one has many options of owl cafes to go to, each with various differences just like the owls themselves.

 Akiba Fukurou Owl Cafe Address: